anassBelcaid/datamining/_lectures/03_stats_vis.md

 ---
 type: lecture
-date: 2024-10-01
+date: 2024-10-09
-title: Data and Preprocessing
+title: Data Similarity and Dissimilarity measures
-tldr: "How to represent data and preprocess it before starting any analysis."
+tldr: "Learn about some distances between the data and how to process the dat"
-thumbnail: '/static_files/_images/data_preprocesing.webp'
+thumbnail: '/part1/data_vis.webp'

 links:
-    - url: /data/
+    - url: /similarity/
       name: notes
 ---